This North Lake Tahoe Guest House Finds the Drama in a Neutral Palette

 The cozy kitchen nook packs plenty of seating for the whole family and guests, making for an economically designed dining space.
 “It can easily accommodate nine people,” says Hoffman.

-With only two guest rooms, one was designed as a master and the other as a bunk room to maximize space in the guest house.
+With only two guest rooms, one was designed as a primary and the other as a bunk room to maximize space in the guest house.
 Two full-over-twin bunks, plus an extra sleeping loft underneath the 16’ ceiling, make for plenty of beds.

 The bunk bathroom gets an extra layer of texture with the antique wood and metal box shelf, which Hoffman found at a local antiques market.
 “I’m a big fan of layering antiques and vintage pieces—including unexpected areas like bathrooms,” says Hoffman.

-“The master bedroom is a great mix of custom, retail, and vintage pieces,” says Hoffman.
+“The [primary] bedroom is a great mix of custom, retail, and vintage pieces,” says Hoffman.
 The headboard was upholstered with Ralph Lauren herringbone wool through Etsy, and the desk chair is a vintage mid-century piece.
 Pendleton bedding finishes the feel of the room.